For trapped Syrian rescuers, an elaborately planned escape

 But the international players appear unlikely to pull together that will again.

-"A great many factors and partners had to interact in the right way," German Foreign Ministry spokesman Chrisofer Burger said.
+"A great many factors and partners had to interact in the right way," German Foreign Ministry spokesman Christofer Burger said.

 Pressed whether the action set a precedent for further world help in evacuations, he said: "The factors that made it possible in this case to help in this way people who faced an acute threat, a very specific group, cannot be reproduced at will."